-An issuer should consider whether it is appropriate to have any other board committees as standing board committee All committees should operate under written charters.
-An issuer should identi the members of each of its committees, a periodically report member attendance.
+An issuer should consider whether it is appropriate to have any other board committees as standing board committees.
+All committees should operate under written charters.
+An issuer should identify the members of each of its committees, and periodically report member attendance.

-In addition to the Audit and Risk Committee a People, Remuneration and Culture Committee the Board considers it appropriate to have a Safety and Sustainability Committee.
+In addition to the Audit and Risk Committee and People, Remuneration and Culture Committee, the Board considers it appropriate to have a Safety and Sustainability Committee.

-Safety and Sustainability Committee: Mark Cairns (Chair and Independent Director), Michelle Henderson (Independent Director), Nagaja Sanatkumar (Independent Director) a Tania Simpson (Independent Director).
+Safety and Sustainability Committee: Nagaja Sanatkumar (Chair and Independent Director), Michelle Henderson (Independent Director), Tania Simpson (Independent Director) and David Carter (Independent Director).